Keep weight off after stopping Mounjaro: Practical tips

 Medically reviewed by

 Mounjaro is a popular weight loss treatment in the UK.
 It contains the active ingredient tirzepatide, which mimics 2 important hormones associated with your appetite and digestion.
-Many people lose a significant amount of weight while using Mounjaro, up to 22.5% over 72 weeks on a 15mg maintenance dose.
-However, when they stop treatment much of their hard work is undone, regaining up to 14% of their lost body weight.
+Many people lose a significant amount of weight while using Mounjaro, an average of 22.5% over 72 weeks on a 15mg maintenance dose.
+However, when they stop treatment, much of their hard work is undone, with studies showing that many people return to their baseline weight within 1.5 years on average after coming off Mounjaro.

 Contents